Canahedo/TextAdventure/assets/help.md

 CHECK WINDOW
 PLACE BOOK TABLE

-Commands and modifiers can be lower or upper case, but will shown in upper case here A command cannot be used without all of its modifiers, or accept additional modifiers
+Commands and modifiers can be lower or upper case, but will be shown in upper case here A command cannot be used without all of its modifiers, or accept additional modifiers

 A glossary of supported commands follows: